craigsloggett/kubernetes/docs/03-compute-resources.md

 ### Hardware Device Drivers

-Since `git` and `curl` is not available on the base Debian image, grab the necessary files using your laptop,
+Since `git` and `curl` are not available on the base Debian image, grab the necessary files using your laptop,

 #### Regulatory Database for Wireless Adapters